NHS Nightingale Hospital Exeter

 • Centre of Excellence for Eyes – delivering diagnostic outpatient services and cataract surgery

-• Southwest Ambulatory Orthopaedic Centre – two operating theatres for day case and short stay elective orthopaedic procedures, and is a GIRFT-accredited elective surgical hub
+• Southwest Ambulatory Orthopaedic Centre – two operating theatres for day case and short stay elective orthopaedic procedures, and is a GIRFT-accredited surgical hub

 • Information leaflets and videos